tevaughan/how-to-program/how-to-program.md

 program.

 In 1975 MITS sold the first kit (the Altair 8800) for a small device to be used at home.
-Before this, a computer was always a large device found at a government or business office.
+Before this, a computer was usually a large device found at a government or business office.
 The Altair 8800 still had manual switches for loading a bare machine-code program into memory.